-Will the GRE Math Subject Test Really Help Your Application?
+Will the GRE Math Subject Test Help Your Application?

-The first thing I want to state is that the best way graduate schools assess sufficient math background is through traditional coursework.
+The first thing I want to state is that the best way graduate schools assess sufficient math background are through traditional coursework.
 So you will have no other great option to slogging through a bunch of very tedious lectures.
-Although, a masters especially from programs like LSE would come in handy, it would be more feasible and even give you an edge to just take some classes as a non-degree student at a reputed university.
+Although masters, especially from programs like LSE, would come in handy, it would be more feasible and even give you an edge to just take some classes as a non-degree student at a reputed university.

 How to ace the GRE Math Subject Test

 Real analysis is tested and so is undergraduate level linear algebra and differential equations.